 To remove judder, the Real Cinema option must be enabled in the Picture Option Settings menu.

 The LG SM9500 has a native refresh rate of 120Hz.
-The TV doesn't support FreeSync, but we confirmed that it supports HDMI Forum VRR, using our Xbox One S. However, just like with the C9, we are limited to a simple compatibility check with the new HDMI Forum VRR, and are unable to determine the exact VRR range at this time.
+The TV doesn't support FreeSync, but we confirmed that it supports HDMI Forum VRR, using our Xbox One S.

 The LG 65SM9500PUA has a remarkably low input lag in most modes as long as you enable 'Game' mode.
 It supports the most common resolutions and refresh rates and all resolutions have proper chroma 4:4:4 when the TV is set in PC mode, except for 1080p @ 120Hz which doesn't.
 It has a good selection of inputs and supports eARC, Dolby Digital, and DTS passthrough.